Which version of Java

 However, JVM monitoring and tools commonly required for servers are only available in the JDK or the Server JRE (since Java 7 only).

 PageSeeder has been tested on both the OpenJDK and Oracle’s.

 The code base is mostly shared between these JVM.
 Oracle’s JVM includes commercial features which are subject to different license agreements.

 The Java EE (Enterprise Edition) contains many more tools and libraries which are not required to run PageSeeder as PageSeeder already includes required libraries necessary to run.

 32-bit or 64-bit JVM

-For small servers where Java is expected to use up to 2GB of heap memory (-Xmx2048M or less), a 32-bit JVM will generally perform better.
+For small servers where Java is expected to use up to 2GB of heap memory (-Xmx2048M or less), a 32-bit JVM generally performs better.

-For larger production servers, the 64-bit JVM will provide a larger address space that allows 64-bit machines to take advantages of more RAM.
-Be aware that a 64-bit JVM will also require more RAM and cause longer garbage collection pauses.
+For larger production servers, the 64-bit JVM provides a larger address space that allows 64-bit machines to take advantages of more RAM.
+Be aware that a 64-bit JVM also requires more RAM and causes longer garbage collection pauses.

 Recommendation: 32-bit for small servers, 64-bit for large servers.